-For families approved to move to a new unit within COC's jurisdiction, COC will perform a new annual reexamination in accordance with the policies set forth in Chapter 11 of this plan.
+For families approved to move to a new unit within COCthe PHA's jurisdiction, the PHACOC-will perform a new annual reexamination in accordance with the policies set forth in Chapter 11 of this plan.

-For families moving into or families approved to move out of COC's jurisdiction under portability, COC will follow the policies set forth in Part II of this chapter.
+For families moving into or families approved to move out of COCthe PHA's jurisdiction under portability, COCthe PHA will follow the policies set forth in Part II of this chapter.